Compactly Generated Stacks: A Cartesian Closed Theory of Topological Stacks: Introduction

 Let $Y$ be as above and let $\X$ be a topological stack.
 Then $\Map\left(K_\alpha,\X\right)$ is a topological stack for each compact subset $K_\alpha \subset Y$ (see \cite{NoohiM}).

 One might therefore be tempted to claim:

-But, there are some problems with this.
-First of all, this weak 2-limit may not exist as a topological stack, since topological stacks are only known to have finite weak limits.
+but there are some problems with this.
+First of all, this weak limit may not exist as a topological stack, since topological stacks are only known to have finite weak limits.
 There is also a more technical problem related to the fact that the Yoneda embedding does not preserve colimits (see Section \ref{sec:cgtop} for details).
 The main task of this paper is to show that both of these difficulties can be surmounted by using a more suitable choice of Grothendieck topology on the category of compactly generated Hausdorff spaces.
-The resulting 2-category of presentable stacks with respect to this topology will be the 2-category of compactly generated stacks and turn out to be both Cartesian-closed and complete.
+The resulting bicategory of presentable stacks with respect to this topology will be the bicategory of compactly generated stacks and turn out to be both Cartesian closed and complete.